 - Private hospital rooms and other amenity fees

-- Routine checkups for work or school that are not ordered by a physician
+- Routine checkups for work or school that aren’t ordered by a physician

 - Elective screenings like full-body scans without a medical referral

-- Dental or orthodontic services beyond basic treatment covered by insurance
+- Dental or orthodontic services beyond basic covered treatment

-Coverage rules change by procedure and indication.
-If a service is important to you, ask the clinic in advance whether it is covered and what your out-of-pocket cost will be.
+One that surprises people: normal pregnancy and childbirth aren’t treated as “illness,” so routine delivery isn’t covered—but the ¥500,000 childbirth lump-sum grant offsets most of the cost.
+Coverage rules shift by procedure and indication, so if a service matters to you, ask the clinic in advance whether it’s covered and what your out-of-pocket cost will be.

 System Basics in Japan (and Common Surprises)